nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Logging of data

-To record data, after each action, we used the`java.util.logging` pckage.
+To record data, after each action, we used the`java.util.logging` package.

 Logging implements several levels using  to describe at a glance the severity of the message.
 This allows developers to identify the message at a glance.